-Along with his architectural practice, David has been actively involved with neighborhood issues, serving eight years as an officer of the Neartown (Montrose) Association, including a couple of terms as president.
-With the nomination of civic club representatives from across Houston, he was elected to serve as chairman and president of the citywide Super Neighborhood Alliance to a maximum two year term that concluded in January 2013.
-While serving on the board of directors of the local chapter of the American Institute of Architects, David was appointed to the City of Houston Planning Commission by Mayor Bill White in 2007 and re-appointed by Mayor Annise Parker in 2009 – becoming the first licensed architect to serve the city as a commissioner since the 1970's.
+Along with his architectural practice, David has been actively involved with neighborhood issues, serving eight years as an officer of the Neartown (Montrose) Association, including terms as vice president and president.
+With the nomination of civic club representatives from across Houston, he was elected to serve as chairman and president of the citywide Super Neighborhood Alliance (SNA) to a maximum two-year term that concluded in January 2013.
+Concurrently and while serving on the board of directors for the local chapter of the American Institute of Architects, David was appointed to the City of Houston Planning Commission by Mayor Bill White in 2007 and re-appointed by Mayor Annise Parker in 2009, becoming the first licensed architect to serve that commission since the 1970's.

-David Robinson received a BA in Architecture from Yale College and earned a Master of Architecture degree from Rice University in 1993.
-David is the proud father of Elissa, a 13 year old who attends the Lanier Middle School.
-They are active members of Palmer Memorial Episcopal Church and love living here in the great city of Houston, TX.
+David W. Robinson received a BA in Architecture from Yale College in 1988 and earned a Master of Architecture from Rice University in 1993.
+In 2018 he was inducted to the College of Fellows of the American Institute of Architects (FAIA).
+He is the proud father of his daughter, Elissa, and is an active member of Palmer Memorial Episcopal Church.

-My professional work and volunteer activities have given me the opportunity to work with dedicated people across this city who share my commitment to making Houston an even greater place.
+“As your Council Member and as a neighborhood volunteer, I have had the opportunity to work with dedicated people across this city who share my commitment to making Houston an even greater place.
 Building on the strong foundation of our many unique neighborhoods, I believe that this diversity is our greatest cultural asset.
-This is a city of neighborhoods, built by visionaries and risk-takers, and by a growing mix of people who are committed to making this an even better place to live and work for this generation and for all that follow.
+This is a city of neighborhoods, built by visionaries and risk-takers, and by a growing mix of people who are committed to making this an even better place to live and work for this generation and for all that follow.”

 Please join our campaign today and make a donation to David W. Robinson for City Council At-Large #2!